prometheus/mysqld_exporter/README.md

 ### General Flags
 Name                                       | Description
 -------------------------------------------|--------------------------------------------------------------------------------------------------
-config.my-cnf                              | Path to .my.cnf file to read MySQL credentials from. (default: `~/.my.cnf`)
-log.level                                  | Logging verbosity (default: info)
-exporter.lock_wait_timeout                 | Set a lock_wait_timeout (in seconds) on the connection to avoid long metadata locking. (default: 2)
+mysqld.host                                | Hostname to be used for connecting to MySQL Server mysqld.username                            | Username to be used for connecting to MySQL Server config.my-cnf                              | Path to .my.cnf file to read MySQL credentials from. (default: `~/.my.cnf`) log.level                                  | Logging verbosity (default: info) exporter.lock_wait_timeout                 | Set a lock_wait_timeout (in seconds) on the connection to avoid long metadata locking. (default: 2)